The Healing Power Of Hot And Cold Therapy For Nervous System Regulation

 - Jan 8

-Across cultures and throughout history, humans have turned to heat and cold as medicine.
 From Nordic sauna traditions and Japanese onsen, to Indigenous sweat lodges, river immersions, and sun bathing rituals, contrast therapy has long been used to cleanse the body, restore the spirit, and recalibrate the nervous system.
+Not only do these provide benefits to the individual’s health but these are community spaces nurturing healing in community.
+Trauma happens in relationship and healing in relationship and community can repair the nervous system in ways solo healing work alone cannot provide.

-Today, modern research is finally catching up to what the body has always known: intentional exposure to heat and cold is profoundly healing — physically, mentally, and emotionally.
+There is extensive quantitative and qualitative evidence demonstrating how intentional exposure to heat and cold is profoundly healing — physically, mentally, and emotionally.

 Why Contrast Therapy Is Especially Powerful for Trauma & Nervous System Healing